 While a small number of nationally important historic buildings in Bexley are protected as Listed Buildings, the Council has always recognised that a lot more historic buildings in the area are valued by local people as part of the familiar and cherished local scene.

-These buildings are included on the Council's own local list of buildings of local architectural or historic interest (downloadable from the right hand menu).
+These buildings are included on the Council's own local list of buildings of local architectural or historic interest, please see the PDF under related downloads.
 Entries range from a milestone to a clock tower, and from a tiny cottage to a large country house.

 There are currently around 370 entries on the local list and the Council is committed to keeping the list under review.